Moonshine-IDE/MoonshineWebsite/docs/recaptcha/royale/index.md

 ###### Step 30
 Now go back to the `onSignupClick` method.
 We need it to:
-- find google ReCaptcha object embedded in your site by the script we included earlier
+- find google reCAPTCHA object embedded in your site by the script we included earlier
 - make it invoke the `execute` method on that object, passing your site key, and optionally the name of the action your trying to protect
 - receive the token as a response
 - pass it to the `sendRequest` method.